gargshi/MIRA-BOT/README.md

 # MIRA-BOT

-A simple bot for listening to inputs and convey output with automated voice. simply use close or termibate to close the bot.
+A simple bot for listening to inputs and convey output with automated voice. simply use close or terminate to close the bot.